introduction to e-mail.

 And if you call them, you'll suddenly get no help at all.

-Your not paying them any more, so guess what, they're not interested.
+You're not paying them anymore, so guess what, they're not interested.

 Free accounts, on the other hand, are totally independent of your ISP.